 Street closure fees for all play streets events are currently being waived by the council but this policy will be kept under review.

-Guidance to help you make your application is available below and any events will need to adhere with the latest government advice in respect of Covid-19.
+Guidance to help you make your application is available below.

 All applications for street closures must be received a minimum of 4 weeks’ prior to the event date.